You can use this document to learn about the monitor mode, as well as enable the monitor mode on the StackPath WAF.

 - To learn more about the WAF's protection against Application Layer DDoS Attacks, see Learn and Configure WAF for Application Layer DDoS Protection.

-For example, a basic cURL request without any header modification flags triggers the "Invalid User Agent Prevention" Policy, if enabled, and receives a 403 status code:
+For example, a cURL request without any header modification flags will trigger the Invalid User Agent Prevention policy.

 curl -I https://c8k3p3x4.stackpathcdn.com HTTP/2 403 date: Mon, 25 Mar 2019 20:38:48 GMT